IBM-Bluemix-Docs/voice-agent/logging.md

       For each call, you can see the name and phone number of your voice agent, the start and stop times, and the call duration.
 You might also see a warning symbol next to the voice agent name, which indicates that the call failed.

-1. You can filter the list of calls by viewing calls on a specific date or filtering calls by voice agent name.
+1. You can filter the list of calls by viewing calls on a specific date and by filtering calls by voice agent name or number.
+You can also choose to display only failed calls.

-1. To access the call failure logs for an individual call, click the **Logs** icon in the **Failure Logs** column for that call.
+1. To access the call failure logs for an individual call, click the dots in the **Actions** column for that call to expand the menu.
+Then, choose **Failure logs**.
+This option appears only for failed calls.

 1. You can examine the detailed list of message logs in the new view by using the following methods:
   * Search the failure logs